 - Duties and pay rate: Job duties should include meaningful work that aids in professional experience.
 The salary for the job should reflect responsibilities and work experience required for the position.
 For assistance, please refer to the guide for determining an appropriate wage.

 - Select a candidate: The process of selecting a candidate is left to the discretion of the hiring supervisor.
 We strongly encourage the collection of a resume and cover letter, as well as conducting an interview prior to the job offer.
+Once a candidate (or candidates) are selected for employment, supervisors should decline all other candidates, sending them a thank-you note for their time and alerting them that the position has been filled.

 New Hire Process